salesforce/sa11y/CONTRIBUTING.md

 ## Release

--   Create a `release` branch from `master`
 -   Cleanup `CHANGELOG` to remove references to squashed commits and replace them with references to corresponding PRs where possible
 -   `yarn release:version` to bump versions
 -   To publish packages to npm
     -   `npm login`
     -   `yarn release:publish`
--   Commit changes to versions, changelog
--   Push the `release` branch and create a pull request against `master`
-    -   with PR title of the format `chore(release): ...`
 -   Use `GH_TOKEN=<token> yarn release:semantic` to create a release in github
     -   where `GH_TOKEN` is the [Github personal access token](https://github.com/semantic-release/github#github-authentication) created with `repo` permission
     -   Update release notes to reflect Changelog
     -   Add `--dry-run --debug` to simulate
+-   If you couldn't make these changes in the last PR that went into master, you can make a separate PR for release
+    -   Create a `release` branch from `master`
+    -   Commit changes to versions, changelog
+        -   Changes should be limited to non-source code changes (docs, config)
+    -   Push the `release` branch and create a pull request against `master`
+        -   with PR title of the format `chore(release): ...`

 #### Use local npm registry for testing